Particular/docs.particular.net/README.md

 #### Maintaining images

 When creating images, strive to keep sources in order to update and re-create images later.
 Whenever possible use mermaid.
-When using LucidChart make sure to keep the sources.
+When using Miro make sure to keep the sources.

 #### mermaid